 Betty spent part of World War II on Long Island, one of numerous American women who worked as part of the war effort.
 She was in New York when George wrote her to propose they be married after the war.
 Betty also spent some time teaching country school, and later in her marriage she occasionally did short-term secretarial work.

 Betty was active in arts and crafts groups, the PEO sisterhood, the American Association of University Women, the United Methodist Women, and the Questors.
 One of her major interests was writing to penpals.
-She sent letters to women in England, Scotland, Ireland, Canada, Australia, New Zealand, South Africa, India, Malaysia, and Holland--among other places.
-Betty enjoyed travel, and in her later years she had the pleasure of visiting many of her penpals.
+She sent letters to women in England, Scotland, Northern Ireland, Canada, Australia, New Zealand, South Africa, India, Malaysia, and Holland--among other places.
+Betty enjoyed travel, and in her later years she had the pleasure of visiting many of her penpals in Europe.
 She started a tradition of writing travelogues that her son David continues to this day.

 For most of David Burrow's life, Betty's health was not good.
 She suffered severe arthritis, high blood pressure, and a variety of other afflictions.
 Her health seriously deteriorated while David was in high school, and around the time he graduated she was diagnosed with nephroma (cancer of the kidney).
 For the next two years she was constantly in and out the hospital, and she eventually died of cancer in 1982.